 You may bring your cigarettes and lighters with you.
 There are smoking areas located inside the beer garden, as well as other designated areas on the property.
 Smoking is permitted in designated areas ONLY.

 No knives, guns, swords, explosives or other weapons of any kind.
 No chains or chain wallets.

 Outside Food & Beverages

 With the exception of factory sealed water bottles (limit two 20 ounce bottles per patron), no personal food or beverages are permitted inside the Festival.
-This includes Camelpacks and bota bags.
+You may bring an empty, non-glass water bottle.

 Coolers are not permitted in the music venue.

 Pets are not allowed inside the Festival venue or in any of the parking areas intended for day-use.
 Animals are absolutely, under no circumstances, to be left inside vehicles; this applies to the camping area as well.
 It is far too hot.
 Nothing will corral a posse of angry, animal-loving country music fans faster than a dying dog in a hot car.
 Plus, we'll kick you out faster than you can spit.

 This should go without saying—it's the middle of summer in Southern Oregon.

 Obnoxious & Illegal Alcohol Consumption